 Mood Changes and Mental Health Concerns

 Some Depo-Provera users report experiencing mood changes, depression, or anxiety.
-While it’s challenging to definitively link these symptoms to Depo-Provera alone, some studies suggest that the hormonal changes associated with the injection may impact mood for some users, especially those with a history of depression or mental health concerns.
+While it’s challenging to definitively link these symptoms to Depo-Provera alone, some studies suggest that the hormonal changes associated with the injection may impact the mood of some users, especially those with a history of depression or mental health concerns.

 Final Considerations